emahuni/strapi-plugin-vitest/README.md

 # Strapi plugin Vitest

-Strapi plugin creates a Vitest unit testing harness, that loads Strapi in `strapi develop` allowing you to watch for changes and run tests from seperate tests files without reloading the singlton.
+Strapi plugin creates a Vitest unit testing harness, that loads Strapi in `strapi develop` allowing you to watch for changes and run tests from separate tests files without reloading the singlton.
 You don't have to require your tests from the `app.test.js` file, each test file is independent of others.

 ### Details